Fact Sheet

 OUR PROGRAM AT A GLANCE

-• Rotations with affiliate private practices in the subspecialties of cornea, refractive surgery, retina and oculoplastics.
+• Rotations with affiliate private practices in the subspecialties of cornea, refractive surgery, and retina.
 This provides a valuable private practice perspective on how ophthalmology is approached outside of academics.

 • Our group has a longstanding history of a collaborative culture and comradery among residents.